EMCL-Research-ITSecLab/vpn-benchmarking/README.md

-# VPN Benchmarking
+# VPN Benchmarking Framework

 This project aims to measure and compare the performance overhead of using a VPN connection and to visualize the resulting data.
+The framework can be used for different tasks (like sending an HTTP GET packet or a big file) using different VPNs (like Wireguard or Rosenpass).

 ## Usage for Performance Measurements
 ### Installing libraries
-As a first step, it is required to set up a virtual environment for the installation.
+As a first step, it is recommended to set up a virtual environment for the installation.
 For this, install `venv` on your machines and use
 ```
 $ python -m venv DIRECTORY
 ```